 Although not legally required, the names of the testator’s spouse and children may be placed, for identification purposes, in the first article of the will (see form 3.3, Article I).
-This article may also contain funeral and burial instructions (although, in many cases, the funeral will have already taken place by the time someone looks at the will) and any wishes relating to anatomical gifts.
+This article may also contain funeral and burial instructions and may provide for the appointment of a funeral representative (although, in many cases, the funeral will have already taken place by the time someone looks at the will).
+See MCL 700.3206(2).
+This article may also express any wishes relating to anatomical gifts.

 If the client desires to treat a person or class of persons differently than would be the case under applicable law (for example, the testator’s stepchild being treated as though he or she is the testator’s child) or if a person who might ordinarily expect to receive a share of the estate is to be intentionally omitted, it is imperative to explicitly state these instructions in the will.
 This article is a logical place to include special instructions of this type.
 The drafter should take care to ensure

 that any class descriptions or defined terms used elsewhere in the will are consistent with these special instructions.

 D. Designating Fiduciaries